k-int/kdm-tenant/README.md

      none.

 There are no parent dependencies for this module - Tenant could be considered the root of much of the shared data model.

+# Configuration Management

+## Versioning

+Follow semantic versioning.

+## Procedure

+Updates to this domain model need to be published to the nexus repository at nexus.k-int.com.
+Generally, projects should only use released versions of this domain model, and any build.gradle/pom.xml should add this maven repository as a source.

+To build the plugin

+    grails package-plugin

+To upload the release to nexus, make sure your ~/.gradle/gradle.properties file contains mvnuser and mvnpassword and then use

+    gradle publish

+Depending upon your personal preference.